How Reverse Osmosis Tanks Work

 The biggest misunderstanding about RO tanks is that they hold the amount of water that the tank manufacturer says.
 They actually hold much less.
 That's because much of the inner space of the tank is occupied by air and a heavy bladder.
 Typically, you'll get about 2.5 gallons of water out of what is commonly called a 4 gallon RO tank.

 Another common misunderstanding is the belief that the tank's external material affects the quality of the water.
 Actually, the water you're going to drink doesn't touch the metal or plastic that the tank is made from.
-Except for the spout at the top, which is stainless steel on most metal tanks, the water does not touch the metal.
+Except for the spout at the top, which is stainless steel on most modern metal tanks, the water does not touch the metal.
 The water contacts only the butyl bladder.
 Butyl has been used for years for RO tanks and well tanks and is regarded as inert.